 - Controller may be required for some players

-Released way back in October 2019, Call Of Duty mobile smashed through a combined 35 million downloads on Google Play and Apple’s App Store in its first three days and reaching 100 million in its first week.
+Released way back in October 2019, Call Of Duty mobile smashed through a combined 35 million downloads on Google Play and Apple’s App Store in its first three days.
+It reached 100 million in its first week.
 As of May 2021, it has surpassed 500 million downloads and generated $1 billion in revenue.

-Featuring a battle royale mode similar to Blackout mode from Warzone, other ranked modes include Team Deathmatch, Domination, Hardpoint, and Search and Destroy.
+The game features a battle royale mode similar to Blackout mode from Warzone.
+Other ranked modes include Team Deathmatch, Domination, Hardpoint, and Search and Destroy.
 Players can also opt for non-ranked multiplayer matches which gives them more gameplay options.
 Overall, it feels like a natural retelling of the Call of Duty formula for a mobile platform.
 It stands on its own two feet instead of feeling like a gimmick.